Before Your Flight

 You do not want to have phone issues while in Spain.
 It is a lifeline in many situations.

 While living in Spain, it will be necessary to have a Spanish phone number.
-A good way to get one is through changing your American SIM card for a Spanish SIM card.
+A good way to get one is through changing your current SIM card for a Spanish SIM card or by using an eSIM.
 This is a quick and easy process if your phone is unlocked beforehand.
 It is much more difficult to unlock your phone while in Spain.
-Do it in America!
+Do it before leaving!

 • Cell-phone unlock: T-Mobile